JanAazar/Audio-Conversion-Transcription/README.md

 # Audio Conversation Merger

-A Streamlit app for merging two audio files into a stereo conversation file.
+A Streamlit app for merging two audio files into a stereo conversation file, with integrated Hume API for emotion analysis and Speechmatics for transcription.

 ## Features